 Vattenfall does not pay any variable compensation to senior executives.

-Directors’ fees as well as remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2017 and 2018 Annual General Meetings are described in more detail in the Annual and Sustainability Report, Note 42 to the consolidated accounts.
+Directors’ fees as well as remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2019 and 2020 Annual General Meetings are described in more detail in the Remuneration Report and in the Annual and Sustainability Report, Note 42 to the consolidated accounts.